 Have you ever seen those beautifully decorated royal icing cookies and thought to yourself “how do they do that?!”
 Royal icing cookies can be intricate and detailed, which can make them intimidating.
 However, with just a few techniques anyone can make gorgeous cookies!
 The Wilton School offers a Cookies 101 class that will teach anyone – beginners or advanced decorators – how to use these techniques.
 I recently took this class and would love to share with you what I learned.

-When the icing is made, it will be light and fluffy; very comparable to a buttercream-look.
-This is the best consistency for piping boarders such as shells, beads or zig-zags.
-So if you plan on doing a border, set some of your royal icing at this consistency aside and pipe the borders last.
-When not using your bag and tip, cover the tip with a warm, damp towel to prevent the royal icing from drying.
+If you plan on doing a border, set some of your royal icing at this consistency aside and pipe the borders last.
+When not using your piping bags and tips, cover them with a warm, damp towel.
+Doing this will help to prevent the royal icing from drying out.

-Royal icing cookies are a great way to personalize a treat for a loved one, and a great way to learn a new skill this year.
 In just one class, I learned how to make all the cookies you see below!
-To learn more about Cookies 101 and other Wilton School classes, check out their course catalog!
+To learn more about Cookies 101 and so much more, check out Wilton’s other other great instructional classes.

 Share Your Treats!